plblum/jivs/README_Build_Test_Publish.md

 NPM is not updated from github merges.
 You must run it manually.
 The resulting libraries are published here: https://www.npmjs.com/settings/plblum/packages

+### Updating access tokens
+Granular access tokens are currently managed under the plblum account.
+They must be read/write and currently expire after 90 days.

+1. Create and capture the token here: [https://www.npmjs.com/settings/plblum/tokens/]
+2. Save the token like this:
+    ```bash
+    npm set //registry.npmjs.org/:_authToken=<YOUR_TOKEN>
+    ```

 ## 📚 Documentation (from root only)

 ```bash